CESNET/metacentrum-user-docs/docs/software/containers/index.md

 ```

-## Pre-built Apptainer images
+## Pre-built Singularity images

-MetaCentrum offers a couple of ready-to-use Apptainer images (`.sif` files) together with batch scripts to run them.
+MetaCentrum offers a couple of ready-to-use Singularity images (`.sif` files) together with batch scripts to run them.

 These images are placed `/cvmfs/singularity.metacentrum.cz/`.